Podcast

 Educator training and support

 Naz believes that there's a significant gap in educator training regarding emotional intelligence and regulation.
-Implementing emotion coaching modules for Early Years teahcers, similar to those delivering New Zealand's Te Whāriki curriculum, could better equip educators to handle emotions in the classroom.
-Naz's solution is that senior leadership in Early Years settings should prioritise workforce development, focusing on practical training and implementation.
+Implementing emotion coaching modules for Early Years teachers, similar to those delivering New Zealand's Te Whāriki curriculum, could better equip educators to handle emotions in the classroom.

 Rethinking why "we've always done that"

 Naz calls for us to question traditional practices like enforcing sharing and "golden rules".
-These practices often lack meaningful understanding for children and may not effectively address the core issues of behavior and emotional regulation.
+These practices often lack meaningful understanding for children and may not effectively address the core issues of behaviour and emotional regulation.

-The concept of "calm corners" should be reconsidered, instead, ensuring we involve human interaction for co-regulation rather than just physical resources.
+The concept of "calm corners" should be reconsidered; instead, ensuring we involve human interaction for co-regulation rather than just physical resources.

 "Yes, you have a corner.
 Yes, you have colour monsters, you have got the sparkling cushions, the fairy lights and dim lights and LED lights, all sorts going on," says Naz, "But where is the human interaction?
 Where is a person there for co-regulation?"